 D) Senso-ji Temple

-» In the Kyoto City Guide I have written up, I go over what to do with 3 days but below is how to mix and match those activities to fit the highlights into 2 action packed days
+» In the Kyoto overview I have written up, I go over what to do with 3 days.
+Below is how to mix and match those same activities to fit into two action packed days.

 Kyoto Day 1